|

 The fear of unwanted pregnancy had been an encouragement to abstinence

+and restraint.
 The women's movement became a feature of

 Western societies from the 1960s.
 Its agenda varied, but most feminists